needle-mirror/com.unity.xr.hands/Documentation~/gestures/finger-shapes.md

 Full Curl for the thumb is calculated slightly differently.
 The same value is report as with [Tip Curl](#tip-curl), since there are only those last two angles instead.

 Curl is calculated by averaging the angles of one or more joints of the finger.
 The difference between the three curl values is which joints are included.
 The angles are normalized to the range 0..1 based on predefined minimum and maximum angles.
-These minimum and maximum values are defined by <c>XRFingerShapeConfiguration</c>, and can be different between platforms.
-(You should never need to interact with <c>XRFingerShapeConfiguration</c> directly.)
+These minimum and maximum values are defined by `XRFingerShapeConfiguration`, and can be different between platforms.
+(You should never need to interact with `XRFingerShapeConfiguration` directly.)

 ## Base Curl